 Definitions~\ref{i order} and \ref{t order} become particularly interesting when the generator classes are chosen as well-known and popular families.
 We will now show that some of the already mentioned classes are encompassed within this framework, and add a number of further interesting families of distributions that can also be addressed.
-Indeed, according to the choice of the class $\mathcal{H}$ and {of the reference CDF} $G$.
-These choices also yield different classes of the type $\mathcal{F}_\mathcal{H}^G${, which, we recall, are defined via a transform order relationship}. {Indeed, as shown below, when} $\mathcal{H}$ is the class of convex or concave functions, $\mathcal{F}_\mathcal{H}^G$ may be characterised {using} the convex transform order{.
-Hence, we will refer to these choices of $\mathcal{H}$ as \textit{convex-ordered} families.} Similarly, when $\mathcal{H}$ is the class of star-shaped or anti-star-shaped functions, $\mathcal{F}_\mathcal{H}^G$ may be characterised via the star transform order, so we will {refer to these choices} as {\textit{star-ordered} families}. {For the sake of simplicity, besides the already defined classes $\mathcal{C}$ of convex functions, and $\mathcal{S}$ of functions that are star-shaped at the origin, we shall define $\mathcal{V}$ as the class of concave functions, and $\mathcal{A}$ as the class of increasing anti-star-shaped functions.
+Indeed, according to the choice of the class $\mathcal{H}$ and of the reference CDF $G$ in Theorem~\ref{general}, these choices yield different families of the type $\mathcal{F}_\mathcal{H}^G$, which, we recall, are defined via a transform order.
+As shown below, when $\mathcal{H}$ is the class of increasing convex or concave functions, $\mathcal{F}_\mathcal{H}^G$ may be characterised using the convex transform order.
+Hence, we will refer to these choices of $\mathcal{H}$ as \textit{convex-ordered} families.
+Similarly, when $\mathcal{H}$ is the class of star-shaped or (increasing) anti-star-shaped functions, $\mathcal{F}_\mathcal{H}^G$ may be characterised via the star transform order, so we will {refer to these choices} as \textit{star-ordered} families.
+For the sake of simplicity, besides the already defined classes $\mathcal{C}$ of convex functions, and $\mathcal{S}$ of functions that are star-shaped at the origin, we shall define $\mathcal{V}$ as the class of concave functions, and $\mathcal{A}$ as the class of increasing anti-star-shaped functions.
 Bear in mind that a function is convex if and only if its inverse is concave, so that $F\geq_\mathcal{C}^TG$ is equivalent to $F\leq_\mathcal{V}^TG$.
 The same relation holds between star-shaped and increasing anti-star-shaped functions, namely, $F\geq_\mathcal{S}^TG$ is equivalent to $F\leq_\mathcal{A}^TG$.
 This is stated as follows. \begin{lemma} $h$ is star-shaped if and only if $h^{-1}$ is increasing anti-star-shaped. \end{lemma} \begin{proof} Let $h$ be star-shaped, so $\frac{h(x)}{x}$ is increasing.
 Note that $h$ is strictly increasing by construction, but it may have jumps, corresponding to intervals at which the generalised inverse $h^{-1}$ is constant.
 Proceeding by composition, $\frac{y}{h^{-1}(y)}$ is increasing, even in those intervals where $h^{-1}$ is constant.
 So the ratio $\frac{h^{-1}(y)}{y}$ is decreasing, concluding the proof. \end{proof}